Dingy, cracked, or mildewed bathtub or shower caulk can make even a sparkling clean bathroom appear dirty and unappealing.

-If you've resisted replacing bathroom caulk because it seemed like a big job, hesitate no more.
+If you've resisted replacing the bathroom caulking because it seemed like a big job, hesitate no more.

 Then the underlying mildew eats its way up through the new layer of caulk, treating the recent arrival as a little snack.

-Using a latex-based tub-and-tile caulk (in either a squeeze tube or a caulking gun), fill the shallow groove with a thin, continuous bead of caulk.
+Using a latex-based tub-and-tile caulk, in either a squeeze tube or a caulking gun, fill the shallow groove with a thin, continuous bead of caulk.

 While the line of caulk is still fresh and before a skin starts to set and harden - within a few minutes, at most - moisten your fingertip and use it to smooth the caulk out and push it thoroughly into any gaps.

+Then carefully wipe any excess material with a damp cloth.
 The trick is to use the least amount of caulk necessary to fill the small gap between two different materials and surfaces.

 It should be nearly invisible when complete, and not protrude any farther than the tile or the edge of the tub or shower.
 Otherwise, it can act as a trap for moisture and allow mildew to grow.

-Let the caulk set for as long as the package directions indicate (it's usually overnight).
+Let the new bathroom caulking set for as long as the package directions indicate (it's usually overnight).

 Finally, you can probably avoid ever having to do this job again by regularly drying tub surfaces, shower walls, fixtures, and caulked areas with a clean towel.
-If stains do appear, try cleaning the caulking with a mildew-killer or other commercially available grout-and-caulk cleaner.
+If stains do appear, try cleaning the caulking with a mildew-killer or other commercially available grout cleaner.